stfc/PSyclone/doc/developers.rst

 1) loops that iterate over cells and modify a continuous field will access the level-1 halo.
 This means that any field that is read within such a loop must have its level-1 halo clean and therefore requires a halo exchange.
-Note, at the moment PSyclone adds a halo exchange for the modified field (as it is specified as `GH_INC` which requires a read before a write), however this is not required if there is only one field updated in the kernel.
+In the case of a modified field (specified as `GH_INC` which involves a read before a write) will require a halo exchange if its annexed dofs are not up-to-date, or if this is unknown.
 This is because we only care about updating owned and annexed dofs, therefore it does not matter what the values of any halo dofs are.

 2) continuous fields that are read from within loops that iterate over cells and modify a discontinuous field must have their annexed dofs